advancedresearch/path_semantics/semiotic-introduction.md

 might be the very desirable property itself in another perspective.

 It is kind of like some form of beautification, an idealization, beyond what is merely possible.
-The symbolic stage transcends what is possible, to include things are might be impossible.
+The symbolic stage transcends what is possible, to include things that might be impossible.
 Despite these things are given an impossible meaning, it might still have a huge impact on people, because it is arbitrary constructed.

 Because it is hard to quantify such language designs using objective criteria,